Eva Marcille Talks Baby Shower and Wedding Plans for 2018

-Eva Marcille has got a busy year ahead—she's going to have a baby and a wedding.
+Eva Marcille has got a busy year ahead—she's going to have another baby and she's also getting married.

 The 33-year-old Real Housewives of Atlanta newcomer and Top Model alum is seven months pregnant with a boy, her second child, first son and first baby with Michael Sterling.
 In December, a month after revealing her pregnancy, Marcille announced she and her beau are engaged.
 Marcille dished about her baby and wedding plans in an exclusive interview with E!
 News.